tomlurge/visionion/README.md

 	42	autosys		 				array of objects							one result object per AS as						string										number of as (format is string because it's a name) name					string										name of as
-			home					string										home country of as, jurisdiction relay					int											how many relays in this AS bwa						int											total bwa of all relays in this AS bwc						int											total bwc of all relays in this AS
+			country					string										home country of as
+			relay					int											how many relays in this AS bwa						int											total bwa of all relays in this AS bwc						int											total bwc of all relays in this AS